RESOURCES·BLOG·AI WORKFORCE

 4. Live quality feedback.
 IAA tracked per annotator, per case type, per session.
 Drift detected in hours, not weeks.
 Reviewers who drift get re-calibrated; reviewers who maintain high IAA get routed the hard cases.

 This is the stack the top five labs are running right now.
-It's also the stack inside AuraOne's AI Labs product — Workforce for the labor side, Cleo for the sourcing, outreach, and structured first-round interview.
+It's also the stack inside AuraOne's Models product — Workforce for the labor side, Cleo for the sourcing, outreach, and structured first-round interview.

 What This Means for Specialists